UK Labour leader accuses government of trashing economy - NewsBreak

 UK Labour leader accuses government of trashing economy

-LIVERPOOL, England (AP) — The leader of Britain’s main opposition Labour Party accused the governing Conservatives on Tuesday of losing control of the economy, and promised to take the U.K. out of an “endless cycle of crisis” if his party regains power after more than a decade.
+The leader of Britain’s main opposition Labour Party accused the governing Conservatives of losing control of the economy and promised Tuesday to take the U.K. out of an “endless cycle of crisis” if his party returns to power after more than a decade.

 Labour leader Keir Starmer is seeking to persuade voters — and, crucially, businesses — that his left-of-center party can be trusted with the economy.
-The new Conservative government of Prime Minister Liz Truss made his campaign easier with one of its first acts.
+The new Conservative government of Prime Minister Liz Truss made his campaign with one of its initial actions.

 The value of the British pound sank and the cost of U.K. government borrowing climbed after the government on Friday announced the biggest package of tax cuts in decades without providing a detailed breakdown of how much it would cost.